How This Trip Happened

 Although Mel and I slept a whopping uninterrupted 10 hours, we woke up later than expected at 8:40am.
 So we scrambled our packing and headed down to the second floor for Hobo Helsinki’s complimentary (and very thorough) breakfast.
 Glad we squeezed some time into it as I couldn’t get enough of the egg butter, karelian pies, and pea protein frikadelles.

 We had about 15 minutes at breakfast before hailing a 30-minute Uber to the airport to make it before check-in closed at 10:10am.
-In the Uber I realized I’d left my headphones in the hotel room.
-Not worried at all, though, as our itinerary had me returning to Helsinki in 6 days anyway for a full morning’s layover.
+In the Uber I suddenly realized I’d left my headphones in the hotel room.
+I was more annoyed at myself than worried, as our itinerary had me returning to Helsinki in 6 days anyway for a full morning’s layover anyway.
 I later called the hotel, they emailed back confirming they found them, and said they’d hold onto them in the back room until I returned.
-Problem solved before it was even a problem.
+Problem solved before it was even a problem!

 We were immediately rebooked to the 1:10pm flight, which was two flights ahead of the cancelled one.
 I asked the agent if we could be rebooked to the one in between, leaving at 12:25pm, instead.
 She initially said no: Fully booked.
 We therefore took our 1:10pm tickets and started walking away when the agent came back: she might be able to find us seats on the 12:25pm flight after all.